EAUSAU/Musify/README.md

 ## Features

 - **Search Functionality**: Users can search for specific songs, a suggestion pannel will assist you to find your favorate song.
+- - **Loop Play**: This feature, allows you to listen playlist songs without break, If you want you can diable it by simply clicking on it.

 ## Getting Started